miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 Current is the same in electricity as the flow rate in a water pipe.
 It is basically, the movement of electrons in a conductor.
 The electrons push each other forward and through that can transport energy from one source to another.
 It is measured in Ampere and tells us how much charge is transported through a conductor in one second.

 A conductor is a material that allows current to flow.
 Metals, are always good conductors, as the delocalized electrons can move freely.

+The conventional direction of current flow is from the plus to the minus pole, which is used by electrical engineers in all sorts of formulas.
+It is also what you should use when drawing the direction of the current.
+However, keep in mind that in reality the electrons move from the minus to the plus pole.

+Finally, current can be split into DC and AC current.
+While DC current is a flow in one direction only, while the alternating current changes periodically in direction and amplitude.
 ## Level 4 - Voltage
 ### Video Transcript
 Now we know that electrons can flow inside a metal, and that the flow-rate is called electric current.
 However, you may ask yourself why this movement occurs.